Your Cart is Empty

 The final step in dental implant surgery is placing the artificial tooth.
 This involves taking an impression of your mouth and creating a customized crown or bridge that fits onto the abutment.
 The artificial tooth is then attached to the abutment, completing the dental implant process.

-The patient is given follow-up visits to ensure that the implant is perfectly in place and no other serious issues are being made.
+The patient is given follow-up visits to ensure that the implant is perfectly in place and no other serious issues are present.

 To ensure your dental work stands the test of time, it is imperative to adopt a stringent oral hygiene regimen, schedule regular appointments with your dentist, and steer clear of habits that can damage your teeth.
 Activities like crunching on hard candies or ice can wreak havoc on your crowns and natural teeth.
 Additionally, abstaining from tooth-staining products like tobacco and caffeine can help preserve your pearly whites.
 And, if you tend to grind your teeth, it is crucial to seek the right treatment.